par5ul1/xaiat/README.md

 - [ ] Attempt to sort items by date

+- [ ] Convert complex states to use useReducer, use useCallback where appropriate and othe React optimizations

-- [ ] Validate links before trying to hyperlink them in the resume
+- [ ] Migrate to Immer for state changes

 - [ ] Make small cards editable instead of forcing deletion and recreation.